sahib/brig/docs/comparison.rst

 .. todo::

-    Translate the comparison from master thesis and update and restructure.
+    Translate the comparison from master thesis, update and restructure.
+    Low priority though.